redgreenblues/vacay-diary/post-mortem.md

 Next time, before starting, I will need to understand the individual stacks better and if it will affect the codes.

 #### What in my process and approach to this project went well that I would repeat next time?
-- YouTube, Google, asking for help from classmates and TA
+- YouTube, Google, asking for help from classmates and the instructor team
 - Having a clear picture of what I want in my app

 ## Code and Code Design